Frequently Asked Questions

-You can view a copy of the application questions here.
-However, to apply, you will need to submit an application through the Sandbox application portal when you are ready to apply.
+To apply, you must submit an application through the Sandbox application portal when ready to apply.

 The application is short and simple.
-The goal is to help us understand the details of what you are proposing to do, how it differs from traditional legal services, and how it might present risks of harm to consumers.
-We encourage you to be detailed and transparent in the application – it will help make the process more smooth and more efficient if we don’t have to circle back to you with questions.
+The goal is to help us understand the details of what you are proposing to do, how it differs from traditional legal services, and how it might pose risks to consumers.
+We encourage you to be detailed and transparent in the application – it will help make the process more smooth and more efficient if we don’t have to follow up with questions.

-- Identification of individuals with controlling financial or managerial interest in the entity, including those who have managerial control over the direct provision of legal services to the public.
+- Identifying individuals with controlling financial or managerial interest in the entity, including those with managerial control over the direct provision of legal services to the public.